SegmentationFaultCD/QuantumNEC/README.md

 #### Compile tools
 - GCC or Clang
+- rustup cbindgen
 #### Other tools
-- Qemu
-- Git
+- qemu
-- Xmake
+- xmake
 #### How to compile source code

 First, Clone submodules by git.
 (There are many submodules, for instance, bootloader: [limine](https://github.com/limine-bootloader/limine))